splitpea-dev/dont_get_exploded/README.md

 ``F9``- New game (**RESET**) at the currently selected difficulty setting.

 The game features sixteen (4-color) palettes.
-To cycle through the palettes, use the following keys:
+To change the current palette at any time, use the following keys:

 ``, (comma)`` - Switch to previous palette in the palette list.
 This will loop to the last palette if you are on palette zero.

 ``. (period)`` - Switch to next palette in the palette list.
 This will loop to the first palette if you are on the last palette.

-To exit the game completely, close the game window.
+To exit the game completely, close the game window or press ``ESC``.

 <br>

 ## Customization

-The tile sheet is just a PNG image with art featuring only four shades of gray.
+The tile sheet is a PNG image with art featuring only four shades of gray.
 If you change the art in the tile sheet, be sure to only use the following colors:

 ``COLOR 0: R 32, G 32, B 32; HEX 202020``